 - Rich Bitch: Male example with Rembrandt Proudpork.

-- Swiss Army Superpower: Quackers was often used as a replacement for whatever tool the pigs needed to get out of the current problem, from a harpoon to a squirt gun to an outboard motor.
+- Swiss-Army Superpower: Quackers was often used as a replacement for whatever tool the pigs needed to get out of the current problem, from a harpoon to a squirt gun to an axe (!) to an outboard motor.
 One of the more common (and weird) uses he was put to was having a flashlight shoved in his bill with the pigs then walking around holding him up by the feet.

 - They Called Me Mad!: The Freudian Excuse used by Dr. Sargasso in "Pighead's Brain".

-- Unusually Uninteresting Sight: There were a couple episodes such as "Pighead's Brain" and "Mystery of the Swamp Mansion" with human characters who never thought anything at all of meeting anthropomorphic pigs or vice versa.
-A few times the guys pigs were shown being attracted to beautiful human women, with the girl pigs getting jealous of the beautiful human women too.
+- Unusually Uninteresting Sight: There were a couple episodes such as "Pighead's Brain" and "Mystery of the Swamp Mansion" with human characters who never thought anything at all of meeting anthropomorphic pigs and wolves or vice versa.
+A few times the guys' pigs were shown being attracted to beautiful human women, with the girl pigs getting jealous of the beautiful human women too.

-- Vile Villain, Saccharine Show: As noted the talking pigs are pretty typical of most Funny Animal fare, but each episode ends up being about some monster or other that's portrayed as menacing as they could get away with on a Saturday morning cartoon.
+- Vile Villain, Saccharine Show: As noted the talking pigs are pretty typical of most Funny Animal fare, but each episode ends up being about some monster or other being that's portrayed as menacing as they could get away with on a Saturday morning cartoon.
 The wolves are also into wanting to eat the pigs and openly express it, but difference was they were never presented as being an actual threat.